How to combine Status Lists and Introspection¶

 - High-value transactions require additional assurance

-1. Configure the Token Introspection Client
+1. Configure the token introspection client¶

 The TokenIntrospectionClient handles communication with OAuth 2.0 introspection endpoints: